ronnieoverby/Overby.LINQPad.FileDriver/README.md

 - Support CSV files without a header line
 - Utilities for easily writing files to the folder
 - Auto populate when a query writes to the folder
+- Remove all use of params (variadic function parameters) in hot paths (during parsing/type detection)
+  - There are no optimization for these.
+An array is allocated EVERY SINGLE TIME